Rookie001MC/HSGQG-Result-Reminder-Bot/README.md

 <sub>Imagine being this retarded just to make an entire bot for updating the HSGQG result lol.</sub>

+**This is the experimental branch, originally intended for any wizardry that I may think of.**

 # HSGQG Result Reminder Bot

 Notifies user _(a.k.a only me)_ if the result of the HSGQG Contest is released.